input-output-hk/log-classifier/INSTALL.md

 You will need the following:
   - Numeric ID of the user assigned tickets you want to analyze ($ASSIGNED_TO)
   - API Token ($API_TOKEN)

+An API can be generated for you by an admin.
+The admin can follow [these instructions](https://support.zendesk.com/hc/en-us/articles/226022787-Generating-a-new-API-token-).2

 ```
 $ cd /home/$USER/log-classifier